PeteCastle/6bd14ff485084ce2fd9c18e9539cab76bc04816b587a434afc54c644bc3abdc7_aqi_probability_prediction/README.md

 - [2023 to 2024 Data (Kaggle)](https://www.kaggle.com/datasets/bwandowando/philippine-major-cities-air-quality-data)
 - [2025 Data (Kaggle)](https://www.kaggle.com/datasets/bwandowando/philippine-cities-air-quality-index-data-2025/data)

-Note: The data structure in Kaggle might've changed and updated since we last accessed it.

 ## Setup Instructions
 > Notes for Methods 1 and 2:
 > - CUDA GPU support in Docker is currently a work in progress.